-Informal resolution
+Informal resolution process

 - 1.12.
 OVIC must conduct a review in a timely, efficient and fair manner, with as little formality and technicality as possible. - 1.13.
-OVIC will seek to informally resolve a review, where it is appropriate to do so. - 1.14.
-OVIC considers each review application to decide whether it is possible to informally resolve the review or narrow the number of documents or information subject to review.
+OVIC considers each review application to decide whether it is reasonably possible to apply an informal resolution process to the review.

-&lt;sup>58 Freedom of Information Act 1982 (Vic), section 49K.
+&lt;sup>59 Freedom of Information Act 1982 (Vic), section 49K.

-1.15.
-Informal resolution involves identifying what the applicant is seeking or trying to achieve with their FOI request, and talking with both the applicant and the agency or Minister to try and find a resolution that works for both parties.
+- 1.14.
+Where OVIC determines that it is reasonably possible to resolve a review informally, it must take reasonable steps to do so. - 1.15.
+The informal resolution process involves identifying what the applicant is seeking or trying to achieve with their FOI request, and talking with the relevant party or parties to try and find an agreeable outcome without the need for a formal review decision from the Commissioners.

-Examples of how OVIC may try to informally resolve a review include:
+Examples of reasonable steps OVIC may take to try to informally resolve a review include: